-The Company has no exposure to commodity and commodity risks in Financial Year 2021-22.
-The details of foreign currency risk management are disclosed in Note 31 forming part of the Financial Statements.
+The Company does not have any exposure through commodity hedged derivatives.
+The details of foreign currency risk management are disclosed in Note 31 forming part of the Financial statements.
 The Company has not entered into any hedging activities in Financial Year 2021-22.